Searching and viewing CIs and relationships in CMDB Explorer

 - Select the orientation in which you want to view the CIs and relationships.

 To simplify your view with filters

-To simplify your view, use filters to hide various CIs and relationships by performing the following steps:
+To simplify your view, you can use filters to hide various CIs and relationships by performing the following steps:

 - Click Filter.

 - From the list of CIs and relationships currently displayed in the Explorer, select or clear check boxes.

 - To create filters that include relationships and classes that are not available, click the filter list icon

 - (Optional) Save the custom filter for later use.